tylerlaberge/Jasper/README.md

 As you can see an exception occured.
 Jasper highlights in red the failing features, scenarios, and steps.
 All exceptions are display in yellow.

 The 'FAILURE: Expected 55 to be less than 0' description is the message of the exception that occured.
-It is easy to read because it comes from Jasper's 'Expect' assertion library which will throw clean exception when an assertion is thrown.
+It is easy to read because it comes from Jasper's 'Expect' assertion library which will throw a clean exception when an assertion fails.
 You can see the exact line the exception occured is at the point in the 'then' step when we say 'Expect(context.result).to_be.less_than(0).

 More information about the display can be found [here](https://github.com/tylerlaberge/Jasper#the-display)